Heterogeneous Interaction Network Analysis (HINA): A New Learning Analytics Approach for Modelling, Analyzing, and Visualizing Complex Interactions in Learning Processes: Case Study: Applying HINA to Model Human-AI Interactions in Small-Group Collaborative Learning

 \subsection{Data Analysis Using HINA}

 To address the research questions, we constructed two distinct HINs from the coded interaction data.
 The analysis was then conducted using the HINA framework introduced in Sections 2.3 and 2.4.

 To model the student-peer and student-AI interaction structures and content, we created two different HINs in this study.
-The first, a \textbf{Student-Partner HIN}, models the choice of interaction partner for the students during the collaborative learning process.
-Formally, we can denote this HINA as $G^{(sp)} = (V^{(sp)}_1, V^{(sp)}_2, E^{(sp)}, \omega)$, with $V^{(sp)}_1$ the set of student nodes, $V^{(sp)}_2$ the set of partner nodes---which includes all students plus the GAI chatbot (denoted simply as ``AI'')---and $E^{(sp)}\subseteq V^{(sp)}_1\times V^{(sp)}_2$ the observed heterogeneous interactions of the form (student, student) and (student, chatbot).
-The weight $\omega((i,j))$ here is given by the number of times the student $i$ and partner $j$ interacted over the study time window.
+The first, a \textbf{Student-Target HIN}, models the choice of interaction targets for the students during the collaborative learning process.
+Formally, we can denote this HINA as $G^{(st)} = (V^{(st)}_1, V^{(st)}_2, E^{(st)}, \omega)$, with $V^{(st)}_1$ the set of student nodes, $V^{(st)}_2$ the set of target nodes---which indicates the interaction targets for students, including two types ''Peer'' and ''AI'' ---and $E^{(st)}\subseteq V^{(st)}_1\times V^{(st)}_2$ the observed heterogeneous interactions of the form (student, peer) and (student, AI).
+The weight $\omega((i,j))$ here is given by the number of times the student $i$ and target $j$ interacted over the study time window.
 This network serves as the foundation for analyzing individual interaction strategies (RQ1).

-The second HIN, a \textbf{Student-(Content, Partner) HIN}, models the full complexity of interactions considering both the interaction structure and content.
-Formally, we can denote this HIN as $G^{(scp)} = (V^{(scp)}_1, V^{(scp)}_2, E^{(scp)}, \omega)$, with $V^{(scp)}_1$ the set of student nodes and $V^{(scp)}_2$ the set of (content,partner) nodes---each of which includes a content code and an interaction partner (i.e. another student or the AI).
-The edge set $E^{(scp)}\subseteq V^{(scp)}_1\times V^{(scp)}_2$ in this HIN contains the observed heterogeneous interactions of the form (student, content code + student) and (student, content code + AI).
-This time, each node $j\in V^{(scp)}_2$ is a composite entity $j=(j_c,j_p)$ consisting of a content code and a partner.
-Thus, the edge $(i,j)$ indicates that the student $i$ interacted with the partner $j_p$ using content coded as $j_c$, and the weight $\omega((i,j))$ is the number of times this happened over the study time window.
+The second HIN, a \textbf{Student-(Content, Target) HIN}, models the full complexity of interactions considering both the interaction structure and content.
+Formally, we can denote this HIN as $G^{(sct)} = (V^{(sct)}_1, V^{(sct)}_2, E^{(sct)}, \omega)$, with $V^{(sct)}_1$ the set of student nodes and $V^{(sct)}_2$ the set of (content,target) nodes---each of which includes a content code and an interaction target (i.e. another student or the AI).
+The edge set $E^{(sct)}\subseteq V^{(sct)}_1\times V^{(sct)}_2$ in this HIN contains the observed heterogeneous interactions of the form (student, content code + student) and (student, content code + AI).
+This time, each node $j\in V^{(sct)}_2$ is a composite entity $j=(j_c,j_t)$ consisting of a content code and a target.
+Thus, the edge $(i,j)$ indicates that the student $i$ interacted with the target $j_t$ using content coded as $j_c$, and the weight $\omega((i,j))$ is the number of times this happened over the study time window.
 The content codes contain 14 coded interaction behaviors along the cognitive, metacognitive, socio-emotional, and coordinative dimensions illustrated in Table~\ref{tab:coding}.
 This rich, nested bipartite structure enables the discovery of nuanced engagement patterns that account for both interaction frequency and qualitative content (RQ2 and RQ3).